ansible/community-docs/ansible_community_steering_committee.rst

 ========

-The Steering Committee helps decide the technical direction of the Ansible Upstream project and is also responsible for avowal of new proposals (feature idea, new policy in collection world), new collection requests, empower contributors, maintainers & reviewers and other technical aspects regarding inclusion and packaging.
+The Steering Committee helps decide the technical direction of the Ansible project and is also responsible for avowal of new proposals (feature idea, new policy in collection world), new collection requests, empower contributors, maintainers & reviewers and other technical aspects regarding inclusion and packaging.